-Description of the development The proposed development is for Operational Works for an Advertising Device (Third Party Digital Roof Sign) Reasons for Decision The proposed sign is of a scale and height that respects the existing qualities of the building and adjacent buildings; b) The proposed sign is set within a commercial/retail environment and is positioned so as not to compromise landscape, street features or safety in proximity to the site; c) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant Stat Planning Policy; and e) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Specialised Centre Zone Code; and Advertising Devices Code.
-Compliance with assessment The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
+Description of the development The proposed development is for Operational Works for an Advertising Device (Pylon Sign) Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Advertising Devices Code.
+Compliance with assessment The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. benchmarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Advertising Devices Code PO1 The proposal does not comply with Acceptable Outcome 1.2 as it does not wholly meet the sign specific outcomes for a Freestanding sign.